Hosted by: Metropolitan Planning Council

 "Equity in Action" Conversation Series

 Aided by more than 100 advisors, the Metropolitan Planning Council, in May 2018, released a roadmap for a more racially equitable Chicago region.
 As we continue working closely with partners to implement the two dozen recommendations in the roadmap, we reflect on one of our biggest learnings from this journey: the value of creating and elevating public dialogue on the interlocking issues that define and shape our racial and economic realities.
 MPC and partners present Equity in Action: A Conversation Series—a dynamic lineup of public events to celebrate progress, examine issues, and hold ourselves accountable for advancing the change that’s needed.
 For more information, click here.
+The Equity in Action series is presented with generous support from The Field Foundation.

 About Lake Forest College